Arnold Beckman: University education

-Beckman attended the University of Illinois Urbana-Champaign beginning in the fall of 1918.
+Beckman attended the University of Illinois Urbana–Champaign beginning in the fall of 1918.
 During his freshman year, he worked with Carl Shipp Marvel on the synthesis of organic mercury compounds, but both men became ill from exposure to toxic mercury.
 As a result, Beckman changed his major from organic chemistry to physical chemistry, where he worked with Worth Rodebush, T. A. White, and Gerhard Dietrichson.
 He earned his bachelor's degree in chemical engineering in 1922 and his master's degree in physical chemistry in 1923.
 For his master's degree he studied the thermodynamics of aqueous ammonia solutions, a subject introduced to him by T. A. White.

 Soon after arriving at the University of Illinois, Beckman joined the Delta Upsilon fraternity.
 He was initiated into Zeta chapter of Alpha Chi Sigma, the chemistry fraternity, in 1921 and the Gamma Alpha Graduate Scientific Fraternity in December 1922.

 Beckman decided to go to California Institute of Technology (Caltech) for his doctorate.
 He stayed there for a year, before returning to New York to be near his fiancée, Mabel, who was working as a secretary for the Equitable Life Assurance Society.
 He found a job with Western Electric's engineering department, the precursor to the Bell Telephone Laboratories.
 Working with Walter A. Shewhart, Beckman developed quality control programs for the manufacture of vacuum tubes and learned about circuit design.
 It was here that Beckman discovered his interest in electronics.

-Beckman married Mabel on June 10, 1925.
-In 1926 the couple moved back to California and Beckman resumed his studies at Caltech.
+The couple married June 10, 1925and moved back to California in 1926, where Beckman resumed his studies at Caltech.
 He became interested in ultraviolet photolysis and worked with his doctoral advisor, Roscoe G. Dickinson, on an instrument to find the energy of ultraviolet light.
 It worked by shining the ultraviolet light onto a thermocouple, converting the incident heat into electricity, which drove a galvanometer.
 After receiving a Ph.D. in photochemistry in 1928 for this application of quantum theory to chemical reactions, Beckman was asked to stay on at Caltech as an instructor and then as a professor.
 Linus Pauling, another of Roscoe G. Dickinson's graduate students, was also asked to stay on at Caltech.

-In 1933, Beckman and his family built a home in Altadena, California, in the foothills and adjacent to Pasadena.
-They lived in Altadena for over 27 years, raising their family.

-Teaching and consultancy at Caltech
+Relationship with Caltech

 During his time at Caltech, Beckman was active in teaching at both the introductory and advanced graduate levels.
 Beckman shared his expertise in glass-blowing by teaching classes in the machine shop.
 He also taught classes in the design and use of research instruments.
 Beckman dealt first-hand with the chemists' need for good instrumentation as manager of the chemistry department's instrument shop.
 Beckman's interest in electronics made him very popular within the chemistry department at Caltech, as he was very skilled in building measuring instruments.